pharrukh/DSANP/basic-algorithms/project/explanation_1.md

 ### Efficiency

-- space   O(1)
+- space   O(n)
 - time    O(log(n))

-Space complexity is 1 because there is no call stack.
+Space complexity is O(n) for collection size.
-Time complexity as every new guess is x/2 closer to the answer.
+Time complexity is O(log(n)) as every new guess is x/2 closer to the answer.

 ### Code Design